 Taking Care of Your Smile Can Help You Save

 Some dental emergencies can be impossible to avoid, but the good news is there are multiple ways to prepare for the worst-case scenario.
 The reality is most dental emergencies occur as a result of untreated tooth decay that get worse over time, causing severe discomfort or an infection.
-With good at-home oral care and routine dental checkups at our office, you can both prevent dental emergencies and save hundreds of dollars a year.
+With good at-home oral care and routine dental checkups at our dental office, you can both prevent dental emergencies and save hundreds of dollars a year.

-As soon as you notice something wrong with your tooth (or another dental issue), call our office as soon as possible.
+As soon as you notice something wrong with your tooth (or another dental issue), call our dental office as soon as possible.
 Keep in mind that dental problems only tend to get worse over time, not better.
 For example, a tooth that only needed a dental filling could require a dental crown later without early professional attention.

 Does Dental Insurance Cover Dental Emergencies?